 - Admins can limit rewarding customers who paid for their orders using the points;

 - You can set a minimum amount of points to be acquired enabling customers to make purchases with their rewards;

 - Advanced and combined conditions can be applied to reward rules: based on the various cart, product, and customer attributes;

 - You can view and analyze essential data on the performance of your reward program using statistical reports.

 Looks like a reliable Magento 2 reward points module, isn’t it?
 Features are described in more detail below.

-The principle behind the Amasty Reward Points Magento 2 extension is brilliant: you create rules, and next everything works automatically:
+The principle behind the Amasty Reward Points Magento 2 extension is brilliant: you create rules, and then everything works automatically.

-This Magento 2 reward points plugin gathers all rules in a grid:
+The Magento 2 reward points plugin gathers all rules in a grid.

 As a Magento 2 admin, you can control and manage reward points manually in a customer info section.